-Originally designed by Thomas Andrews, exactly one quarter of the size of her famous friend, the SS Nomadic is now the last remaining White Star Line ship in the world.
+Originally designed by Thomas Andrews, exactly one quarter of the size of her famous sister, the SS Nomadic is now the last remaining White Star Line ship in the world.

 The Nomadic has a colourful and adventurous history.
 After a lifetime ferrying passengers to the world’s largest transatlantic liners and seeing active service in both World Wars the Nomadic became a restaurant and party venue moored beside the Eiffel Tower in Paris.
 Over 100 years later, she is restored to her original glory and back home in Belfast's Hamilton Dock.

 Drawing inspiration from Belfast city, its ship building legacy and the SS Nomadic, Maraí means Sea Farer in Irish, and the 401, certainly lives up to its name as a heavy duty sea faring tool.
-With a 40mm case, our 1st edition watch, the 401 echoes Belfast's greatest engineering feats.
+With a 40mm case, 200m water resistance and a Swiss mechanical movement, the 401 echoes Belfast's greatest engineering feats.
 The unmistakable sweeping yellow second hand is a humble nod to the iconic cranes.